Divi advanced flip box

 Here in the next image, it could be seen that we have created a category for the layouts and have named it Divi Blog Extras Layouts.
 All the layouts are assigned to this category.
 Not required but categorizing Divi layouts help in figuring out what each layout is about.
 In the next column of the screenshot, we have Type which is the most important area of the plugin.
 You could either save a module, row, section or whole page layout to Divi library.
 The condition is a module of Divi Blog Extras on it to display the posts.

-Divi Blog Extras Divi Category List
+Divi Blog Extras category list

 The next screenshot shows how we created the DBE Module layout and what elements did we use, which is obviously Divi Blog Extras.
 This layout was created on a page and saved to the Divi Library.